-This example supposes a wildcard ALL L4 port value (thus LD(P) = ALL; see H.248.39, cl.
-6.11).
-The received H.248 IP packets must match a particular range concerning a given packet size distribution function, which is bounded by a maximum and minimum size value (using H.248.53 Packet size package).
+The policy rule is classified as non-DPI because only layer 3 packet header and payload properties needs to be “inspected”.
+This example supposes a wildcard ALL L4 port value (thus LD(P) = ALL; see [ITU-T H.248.39], clause 6.11).
+The received H.248 IP packets must match a particular range concerning a given packet size distribution function, which is bounded by a maximum and minimum size value (using the [ITU-T H.248.53] packet size (pacs) package).
 Violating packets are not silently discarded, rather counted by the pacs/dp statistic.